Giles of Viterbo

-Giles Antonini commonly referred to as Giles of Viterbo (Ægidius Viterbensis, Egidio da Viterbo), was a 16th-century Italian Augustinian friar, bishop of Viterbo and cardinal, a reforming theologian, orator, humanist and poet.
-He was born in Viterbo and died in Rome.
+Giles Antonini commonly referred to as Giles of Viterbo (Ægidius Viterbensis, Egidio da Viterbo), was a 16th-century Italian Augustinian prelate, reforming theologian, orator, humanist and poet who served as Bishop of Viterbo e Tuscania.
+He was made a cardinal in 1517.

 Early life

 Antonini was born to humble parents and his given name is not known; his father was Lorenzo Antonini, of Canepina, near Viterbo, and his mother, Maria del Testa.
 He entered the Order of St. Augustine in June 1488, at which time he was given the name Giles.
 He began a course of studies at priories of the Order in Ameria, Padua, Istria, Florence and Rome, studying philosophy, and later made a doctor of theology.
 He became Vicar General of the Order in 1506.
 Upon the death of the Prior General, he was elected as his successor at three successive General Chapters of the Order: in 1507, 1511 and 1515, with the patronage of Pope Julius II.

 He was a noted preacher, presiding at several papal services of Pope Alexander VI.
 He also travelled widely, due to his responsibilities as head of the Order.
 This allowed him to be in touch with leading intellectual figures of the period, with whom he formed working collaborations.
 One friend, Giovanni Pontano, dedicated a work to him, entitled Ægidius.
 He is famous in ecclesiastical history for the boldness and earnestness of the discourse which he delivered at the opening of the Fifth Lateran Council, held in 1512, at the Lateran Palace.